 There you have it.
 A step by step guide on how to setup the VMware View 5 integration for the VSI-USM plugin EASY PEASY !
 As I mentioned these plugins are free and can be VERY useful in managing your vSphere and EMC environment !
 Stay tuned for future blog posts on other features of this great plugin.

-3 Responses to “VSI Install Guide–USM with View 5 Integration”
+3 thoughts on “VSI Install Guide–USM with View 5 Integration”